 In Numeracy, we learn new concepts by using games and concrete materials to build up our ‘number knowledge’.
 Differentiated tasks that are targeted to your child’s learning needs are an important aspect of our Maths lessons.
 We teach students’ different strategies to solve problems and encourage and foster them to discuss their mathematical thinking.
-This term our learning focus will be on Addition and Subtraction strategies, followed by revisiting counting & number patterns and finally fractions.
-We will also be looking at chance and probability and shape.
+This term our learning focus will be on ‘Multiplicative thinking’; more specifically looking at multiplication through the guise of hands on and authentic activities.
+This will then lead onto patterns and algebra.
+We will also be looking at area and location.

-*If any Grade 1/2 parents work in an Energy, Renewables, Environment or Waste management fields and would be happy to speak to the students, please contact your child’s classroom teacher*
+*If any Grade 1/2 parents or grandparents have a background in any design based field, from woodwork to marketing to cooking to fashion, and would be happy to speak to the students, please contact your child’s classroom teacher*

 Investigation Time will continue to take place on Mondays and Wednesdays from 2:00– 3:15 pm.
-During each session, there will be a specific focus linked to our Inquiry question (see above) At the end of Wednesday’s session, students are given an opportunity to participate in authentic writing opportunities.
+During each session, there will be a specific focus linked to our Inquiry big concept (see above) At the end of the session, students are given an opportunity to participate in authentic writing opportunities.
 There will be a focus child or children for each session; your child’s classroom teacher will send you through a roster for this.
-Focus children will be expected to reflect back on the learning focus of their allocated session, thinking about the 3R’s.
+Focus children will be expected to reflect back on the learning focus of their allocated session, thinking about ‘Innovation’.

 Timetables – Below are the weekly timetables for each teacher which outline when each area of the curriculum is covered across the week.
 This is subject to change.